Marine Mammal Acoustic Technical Guidance

 Revised Technical Guidance (2018)

 NOAA Fisheries’ evaluation of comments received during this review affirms that the Technical Guidance is based upon the best available science.
 The threshold levels established in the 2016 Guidance will remain the same.
+Applicants when referring to Technical Guidance or its associated optional user tools should refer to the 2018 revised version of this document, not the 2016 version of the Technical Guidance.

 NOAA Fisheries has revised the Technical Guidance to address implementation concerns and facilitate its use by applicants, thereby further advancing the intent of E.O.
 13795.
 Specifically, we updated the optional User Spreadsheet tool to provide more capabilities for applicants and developed a new instructional manual for this optional tool.
 We also plan on convening two working groups in 2018, one to explore impacts of noise on low-frequency cetacean (baleen whale) hearing and the second to explore exposure duration for all marine mammal species.
 We will continue to coordinate with Federal Agencies to advance our understanding of the impacts of sound on marine mammals.

-- 2018 Revision to Technical Guidance for Assessing the Effects of Anthropogenic Sound on Marine Mammal Hearing (PDF, 178 pages)
+- 2018 Revision to Technical Guidance for Assessing the Effects of Anthropogenic Sound on Marine Mammal Hearing (PDF,178 pages)

 - User Spreadsheet Tool (optional) (MS Excel)

-- Instruction Manual for User Spreadsheet Tool (optional) (PDF, 109 pages)
+- Instruction Manual for User Spreadsheet Tool (optional) (PDF,109 pages)

 Development of 2016 Technical Guidance